-BASIC MEASUREMENTS RESULT COMMENTS % of own production under standard monitoring (excluding low-risk countries) 98% % of production volume where monitoring requirements for low-risk countries are fulfilled 1% To be counted towards the monitoring threshold, FWF low-risk policy should be implemented.
+Basic measurements Result Comments % of production volume where an audit took place.
+79% % of production volume where monitoring requirements for low-risk countries are fulfilled.
+2% To be counted towards the monitoring threshold, FWF low-risk policy should be implemented.
 See indicator 2.9.
 (N/A = no production in low risk countries.)
-Meets monitoring requirements for tail-end production locations.
-Yes Requirement(s) for next performance check Total of own production under monitoring 99% Measured as percentage of production volume (Minimums: 1 year: 40%; 2 years 60%; 3 years+: 80-100%)
+Member meets monitoring requirements for tail-end production locations.
+No (implementation will be assessed next performance check) FWF members must meet tail-end monitoring requirements.
+Implementation will be assessed during next Brand Performance check.
+Requirement(s) for next performance check production locations: That produce more than 2% Where the member has mo Where a high risk policy app Where a complaint is subm re than 10% leverage blies Total monitoring threshold: 81% Measured as percentage of production volume (Minimums: 1 year: 40%; 2 years 60%; 3 years+: 80-100%)

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.1 Specific staff person is designated to follow up on problems identified by monitoring system Yes Followup is a serious part of FWF membership, and cannot be successfully managed on an ad-hoc basis.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.1 Specific staff person is designated to follow up on problems identified by monitoring system.
+Yes Followup is a serious part of Fair Wear membership, and cannot be successfully managed on an ad-hoc basis.
 Manuals, emails, etc., demonstrating who the designated staff person is.
 2 2 -2